-Personal data collected by members of staff will, wherever possible, be limited to the scope of what is laid out in official school data capture forms.
-If a member of staff wishes to introduce the use of new technology that captures personally identifiable information, including apps used in classrooms they will first speak with the data protection lead in school Angela Gibson/Lance Goodby.
-The DPL will ensure appropriate measures, including consents (as required) are in place, and the data mapping document is updated accordingly.
+If a member of staff wishes to introduce the use of new technology that captures personally identifiable information, they will first speak with the data protection lead in school.
+The Data Protection Lead will ensure appropriate measures, including completion of a data Protection Impact assessment prior to approval of a project and identify the appropriate lawful basis.
+The data mapping document will be updated accordingly.

-Wherever there is any uncertainty about the level of information being requested from Data Subjects, a referral will be made to the Data Protection Officer for further guidance.
+Wherever there is any uncertainty about the level of information being requested from Data Subjects, a referral will be made to the Data Protection Lead/Officer for further guidance.

-4.3 Accuracy: every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay
+4.4 Accuracy: All reasonable steps will be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.